-Those working in accountancy leadership roles may work in a variety of professional environments, including the Big 4 accounting firms: Deloitte LLP, PricewaterhouseCoopers (PwC), Ernst & Young, and KPMG.
+Those working in accountancy leadership roles may work in a variety of professional environments, including the Big 4 accounting firms: Deloitte LLP, PricewaterhouseCoopers (PwC), Ernst & Young and KPMG.
 Graduates may also work for regional and local public accounting firms with a focus on advancing the financial growth of these organizations.

-Career Paths and National Salary Averages for Accountants
+Accountancy Career Paths and National Median Salaries

 Financial Reporting Manager

-Chief Risk Office
+Chief Risk Officer

-Award-winning Faculty and Distinguished CPA-Certified Alumni Set You Up For Success
+Award-Winning Faculty and Distinguished CPA-Certified Alumni Set You Up For Success

 In order to prepare you for success, we also offer a wide variety of supplements exclusively to our students including:

 - The Vault: an online resource library for industry research, rankings, internships, and job postings.
-Most popular - their guide books!
+Most popular: their guide books!
 Students (and faculty) can download the books for free!

-- Resume and cover lettering writing
+- Resume and cover letter writing

 - Job search assistance